shaloo/docs.arcana/docs/integrations/shardeum/integrate-shardeum.md

 {% include "./code-snippets/auth_sendtransaction.md" %}

 The {{config.extra.arcana.wallet_name}} springs into action when a user initiates a 'send token' transaction through the wallet UI or the application code triggers the blockchain send transaction programmatically.
-The following figure shows the {{config.extra.arcana.wallet_name}} screen that shows up allowing users to input the token amount, gas, and recipient details for sending tokens.
+The following figure shows how users can input the token amount, gas, and recipient details in the {{config.extra.arcana.wallet_name}} UI for sending tokens.

 <img src="/img/an_wallet_send_shm.png"/>